 Although there are varied designs and models of hips built by several manufacturers, there are three basic components of an artificial hip — a stem that is inserted into the femur (thighbone); a ball that attaches to the top of the femur; and a cup that attaches to the pelvis.

 Modern implants, increasingly popular since the 1970s, are made from a combination of materials, including plastics, ceramics and metals.
-Many of the most recent devices were metal-on-metal designs -- MoMs, for short -- created with the hope that hip replacements would last longer to give younger, active patients more pain-free mobility for more years.
-There are also metal-on-plastic implants, or MoPs.
+Many of the most recent devices were metal-on-metal designs, created with the hope that hip replacements would last longer to give younger, active patients more pain-free mobility for more years.